 |

-- Address a residential and/or workforce need that was identified by or with residents or workers most impacted by inequities*
+- The need for the project was determined by residents and/or workers most impacted by inequities*

 |